-How Can I Report Medicare/Medicaid Fraud and Receive a Reward?
+How Can I Report and Receive Medicaid or Medicare Whistleblower Rewards?

 Several avenues allow a whistleblower to report Medicare fraud and Medicaid fraud, but there is only one way to receive a reward for doing so.
 A whistleblower can report fraud internally to a hotline (which we highly recommend against), bring their concerns to the Health and Human Services Office of the Inspector General, as well as to members of Congress.
 However, these reports will not provide the whistleblower with a reward.
-The only way a Medicare or Medicaid whistleblower can obtain an award is via the False Claims Act qui tam provisions.
+The only way a Medicaid or Medicare whistleblower reward can be obtained, is via the False Claims Act qui tam provisions.
 KKC has developed expertise in this area and can help you file a successful reward claim.

 Upcoding is a type of fraud that service providers commit when they charge more for a service than it costs.
 Upcoding happens when service providers use different or higher CTP’s that are necessary.
 A CTP stands for Current Procedural Terminology, and it creates a code for to every conceivable medical procedure, and how much they will get reimbursed for it.
 An example of Upcoding is a doctor saw a patient for a regular check-up, CTP coded for a reimbursement of $60, but the doctor used the CTP for an extended check-up, which reimburses $100.